madshansens/Instagram-API/CONTRIBUTING.md

 var_dump($a); // this will print the response object
 ```

 And finally, how do you access the object's data?
-Via the magical `AutoPropertyHandler` which you inherited from thanks to always extending from the `\InstagramAPI\Response` object.
+Via the magical `AutoPropertyHandler` which you inherited.
 It automatically creates getters and setters for all properties.

 ```php
 $items = $a->getItems();